microsoft/DevDay2020KeynoteDemoUWP/README.md

 Explain how to prepare the sample once the user clones or downloads the repository.
 The section should outline every step necessary to install dependencies and set up any settings (for example, API keys and output folders).

 ## Running the sample

-This sample contains a Contoso Travel app that is designed to work beautifully on a dual screen device as well as on desktop.

 If you have the Windows 10X emulator (or a dual-screen device), you can depoly the app to it and see how the UI adapts to different device postures.
 You can deploy the same app to your Windows desktop too.